 The Resilient Saanich program was initiated by Council in 2017 to develop a policy framework for environmental protection in Saanich.
-This process will also include a Climate Plan, Biodiversity Conservation Strategy, and an Enhanced Stewardship Program.
+This process includes Environmental Policy Framework, Biodiversity Conservation Strategy, Climate Plan and Enhanced Stewardship Program.
 A State of Biodiversity Report (March 2023) was developed to provide an understanding of the current state of the District's natural areas and the elements that threaten their integrity.
-While the natural features described above are defining characteristics of Saanich, ongoing pressures from recreational activities, climate change, and urban development jeopardize these ecosystems and their abundant biodiversity.
+While the natural features described above are defining characteristics of Saanich, ongoing pressures from urban development, climate change, and over use jeopardize these ecosystems and their abundant biodiversity.

-Furthermore, the Ministerial Order under the Housing Supply Act mandates the delivery of 4,610 new dwellings in the District over a 5-year period.
-Saanich will be focusing this development and densification within the Primary Growth Area, however, it is important for this development to be balanced with natural area and biodiversity protection.
-Conserving and rehabilitating these natural areas and the value they provide will ensure biodiversity conservation for the long term.
-This Biodiversity Conservation Strategy provides a roadmap to protect and enhance natural assets through policy, operations, and public stewardship.
+In late 2023, a Ministerial Order under the Housing Supply Act mandates the delivery of 4,610 new dwellings in the District over a 5-year period.
+Saanich will be focusing this development and densification within the Primary Growth Areas (as defined in the 2023 Draft OCP), however, regulations related to increased housing density on single family properties will also have impacts on urban biodiversity.
+To ensure livable communities and community wellbeing, development needs to be balanced with natural area and biodiversity protection.
+Protecting, connecting and restoring natural areas and the values they provide will ensure biodiversity conservation for the long term.

+This Biodiversity Conservation Strategy provides a roadmap to protect and enhance ecosystems, natural areas and their values through policy, operations, and public stewardship.
+The guiding vision of this Strategy is: